malex167/College-Placement/README.md

 ## Next Steps

 The analysis conducted provided the framework for assessing potential college admissions, additional work could benefit others on a larger scale if similar practices and methodologies were applied to other universities of interest for a given prospective student.
-Additionally, tuning on either model yields the potential of greater accuracy and reduced error.
+Additionally, tuning on either model yields the potential of greater accuracy and reduced error while gathering information on other theorized contributing variables not specified could improve model predictability.

+1. Expanding machine learning algorithms to additional universities
+2. Tuning algorithm parameters
+3. New data collection methodologies towards gathering additional variables